Key takeaways

 In a man's space, small art reads as indecisive.
 Go Large 40–48 inches (100–120 cm) for any main wall.
 XL 60 inches (150 cm) for rooms that can hold it.
 The full sizing logic is covered in the canvas wall art buyer's guide.

-How to shop for wall art for men without wasting money
+How do you shop for wall art for men without wasting money?

 Most men who search for wall art for men make the same mistake: they buy for the photo.
 The piece looks great on a product page, arrives, and immediately reads smaller, cheaper, or less impactful than expected.
-Here's how to avoid it.
+Three rules avoid it:

 Buy larger than instinct suggests.
 Wall art for men works at scale.
 A piece that looks like the right size in a room render is usually 30% too small.
 If you're between sizes, go up.
 Every interior designer who has worked on a man's space will tell you this.
 The most common request they get is to replace art that's too small.